sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_18_light_alarm.rst

 Now, you can hear the buzzer beep when shining a flashlight on the LED.

-Note: You need to do this experiment in a dark environment, or the lights you give need to be much stronger than ambient light.
+.. note:: You need to do this experiment in a dark environment, or the lights you give need to be much stronger than ambient light.

 .. image:: media_arduino/image151.jpeg
     :width: 800